-Diet’ does not mean ‘Temporary Alteration of Your Life for Short-Term Gain,’ it means ‘Way of Life.’— Eric Edmeades
+‘Diet’ does not mean ‘Temporary Alteration of Your Life for Short-Term Gain,’ it means ‘Way of Life.’— Eric Edmeades

 Diet — a four-letter word that many would associate with failure.
 The textbook or cultural definition of “diet” often defines it as a temporary eating program of eating and drinking sparingly.
 But did you know that the original meaning of the word “diet” came from the Greek verb diaitasthan, which means “to lead one’s life”?
-So it’s time we stop saying, “I’m going on a diet” and instead, changing it to:
+So it’s time we stop saying, “I’m going on a diet” and instead, change it to:

 “I’m improving my way of life,” for good.